 Her foundational work has been critical to the biomimicry movement, establishing it as a fresh and innovative practice, as well as a philosophy to meet the world’s sustainability challenges.
 She has helped more than 100 companies consult the natural world for elegant and sustainable design solutions, including: Nike; Interface; General Mills; Boeing; Herman-Miller; Kohler; Seventh Generation and Procter & Gamble.
 She's been a featured speaker at the National Science Foundation, Robert Wood Johnson Foundation, International Congress on Biodiversity of the Guyana Shield 2016, GreenBiz 2016, SXSW Eco 2015, and more.

 In 2008, she designed (and continues to teach) the world’s first Certified Biomimicry Professional Program, an in-person, two-year master-level course that trains, certifies, and connects biomimicry professionals with practitioners worldwide.
 She also co-designed the Biomimicry Specialist Program.
-Due to their success, Biomimicry 3.8 and ASU partnered in 2015 to create an online graduate certificate program and the world’s first Master of Science in biomimicry.
-She's serving as co-director of ASU’s Biomimicry Center.
+Biomimicry 3.8 and ASU partnered in 2015 to create an online graduate certificate program and the world’s first Master of Science in biomimicry.
+She serves as co-director of ASU’s Biomimicry Center.

 She is senior editor of "Biomimicry Resource Handbook: A Seed Bank of Knowledge and Best Practices" (2014), where she compiled more than a decade’s worth of practical biomimicry experience into a comprehensive biomimicry handbook.
 She is also a Dana Meadows Fellow with the Sustainability Institute.